POSTS TAGGED: Windows Phone 7

-Posted July 12, 2012 By: Former Writer
+Posted July 12, 2012 at 04:00 am by Former Writer

 Some time ago, we brought you news of a Bluetooth file transfer application for Windows Phone 7.
 While it was quite a simple application, the Dark Forces Team app was also pretty powerful.
 With Bluetooth transfers achieved, it has given application developers another feature to include in their own applications.

 Unique File Manager provides WP7 users with all the standard features of a good file manager, plus the added bonus of being Bluetooth transfer-capable.
 Developed by XDA Forum Member MOHSEN-UNIQUE, with credit given to the Dark Forces Team, the file manager is the first for Windows Phone 7 that is capable of Bluetooth transfer.
 A list of additional features include:

 . . .
 READ ON »